4.18 Ongoing Case Planning

 3. Assessing the family's progress and willingness to engage in services.

-4. Providing appropriate services to the family to eliminate safety threats and reduce risk factors in order for reunification to occur.
+4. Providing appropriate services to the family to eliminate safety threats and reduce risk factors for reunification to occur.

 5. Discussing and assessing the placement's commitment level to the child on an ongoing basis.